UKPLab/mdswriter/README.md

 MDS<i>Writer</i> is a software for manually creating multi-document summarization corpora and a platform for developing complex annotation tasks spanning multiple steps.

-_(Christian M. Meyer, Darina Benikova, Margot Mieskes, Iryna Gurevych)_
+_(Christian M. Meyer, Darina Benikova, Margot Mieskes, Iryna Gurevych - publication planned)_

 <!--
 Please use the following citation: